 Training & Follow Up Climbs

 As always, being in excellent physical shape is an important component of our our programs.
 A good mixture of cardiovascular fitness, muscular fitness, and especially core strength will help you to maximize the potential rewards that are possible on a great climbing trip.

-For the Jagged Mountain Trip you should be ready for:
+For the Dallas Peak Trip you should be ready for:

 - Hiking approximately 8-9 miles per day with up to a 40 lb pack at altitudes between 8,000′ – 13,000 ‘

 - 9-12 hour summit day with a lighter “day pack”

 - Wilderness living